 The public funding of services to meet the needs of victims of domestic violence and sexual assault, their families, and for batterers' intervention programs come from a wide array of government funding sources, including federal criminal justice and health agencies, state general and special funds, and county general funds.
 With few exceptions, most of the money is provided to state and county government agencies for the purpose of purchase of service contracts with non-governmental victim/batterers services providers.
-The most notable exceptions are those federal grants that are allocated for investigation or prosecution of domestic violence or sexual assault under the VAWA STOP Formula Grant.
+Federal grants are allocated for investigation or prosecution of domestic violence or sexual assault under the VAWA STOP Formula Grant.